dezwemmer/orbitDetermination2/README.md

 Process:
 1 Import TLE data from 2 satellites.
     a.
-Julian Date, RA, Declination,
+Julian Date, RA, Declination, Local Sidereal Time (LST)
-2
+    b.
+3 measurements each.
+2 Import site information (observation station was at U of Az ground station)